SemClone/mcp-semclone/README.md

 ## Usage Examples

-### With Claude Desktop
+### With MCP Clients

-Once configured, you can ask Claude:
+Once configured, you can ask your LLM:

 - "Scan /path/to/project for license compliance issues"
 - "Check if this project has any critical vulnerabilities"